Rip Taylor: Television and film

 In addition to the Ed Sullivan Show, Taylor appeared on The Jackie Gleason Show in several guest appearances during the 1963–1964 season as "the crying comedian".
 Taylor's signature confetti tossing gag came from an appearance in the 1960s The Merv Griffin Show where he was bombing as a stand-up comedian.
-"I did props and I was 'The Prop Comedian.'
+"I did props and I was 'The Prop comedian.'
 I was dying like hell on Merv Griffin's show.
 The jokes were dumb, and I tore the five by eight cards, threw them up in the air and it became confetti," he recalled.
 "I knocked over his desk, walked up the aisle, went to Sardi's and said, 'Well, that's the end of my television career.'
 I went home that night.
 Their switchboard had lit up.
 They said, 'Get the guy that went crazy!'"

 Taylor became somewhat of a fixture in Las Vegas.
-He was the opener for Eleanor Powell's dance-focused revue, and would go on to warm up audiences for headliners "Frank Sinatra, Sammy Davis Jr., Ann-Margret, Debbie Reynolds, Frankie Laine, Judy Garland and The Kingston Trio".
+He was the opener for Eleanor Powell's dance-focused revue, and would go on to warm up audiences for headliners Frank Sinatra, Sammy Davis Jr., Ann-Margret, Debbie Reynolds, Frankie Laine, Judy Garland and The Kingston Trio.
 In the 1970s he won Las Vegas Entertainer of the Year three times.

 He appeared in two 1968 episodes of The Monkees as well as having a cameo in their 1969 special 33 1/3 Revolutions per Monkee.
 He continued to work as a voice performer in the 1970s cartoon series Here Comes the Grump, as the title character, and in the second edition of The Addams Family cartoon series in 1992, as the voice of Uncle Fester.

 Throughout the 1970s, Taylor was a frequent celebrity guest panelist on television game shows such as Hollywood Squares, To Tell the Truth, and The Gong Show, and substituted for Charles Nelson Reilly on Match Game.
 He became a regular on Sid and Marty Krofft's Sigmund and the Sea Monsters, playing Sheldon, a sea-genie who lived in a conch shell.
 In addition, Taylor was also a regular on The Brady Bunch Hour, playing the role of neighbor/performer Jack Merrill.
-He also hosted a short-lived send-up of beauty pageants titled The $1.98 Beauty Show, created by Chuck Barris in 1978, producer/host of The Gong Show.
+He also hosted a short-lived send-up of beauty pageants titled The $1.98 Beauty Show, created by Chuck Barris, producer/host of The Gong Show, in 1978.
 Taylor appeared as a celebrity on the 1990 version of Match Game.
 In 1979, he was the voice of C.J. from the Hanna-Barbera television movie Scooby Goes Hollywood.
-Taylor's other appearances also include The Kids in the Hall; referred to as Uncle Rip by Buddy Cole, the show's most flamboyantly gay character.
+Taylor's other appearances also include The Kids in the Hall, where he was referred to as Uncle Rip by Buddy Cole, the show's most flamboyantly gay character.
 He also appeared as himself in the movie Wayne's World 2, one of the special guests invited to "WayneStock" after being visited in a dream by Jim Morrison.
 Taylor made "dozens of mayhem-filled appearances" on both The Tonight Show and The Mike Douglas Show.